 Current planning processes must balance a wide-range of economic, environmental and social factors.
-Work is already underway to develop the working relationship between planners and health services, but less money and an increasing need to build more houses means it is more important than ever to make it as easy as possible for planners to make well-informed decisions that prioritise community health and wellbeing.
+Work is already underway to develop the working relationship between planners and health services, but less money and an increase in housebuilding to meet government targets means it is more important than ever to make it as easy as possible for planners to make well-informed decisions that prioritise community health and wellbeing.

-Devon has a lot of buildings and spaces available for use by communities, although these are often not very visible to the public, and many are under-used.
+Devon has a lot of buildings and spaces (inside and outside spaces) available for use by communities, although these are often not very visible to the public, and many are under-used.
 Identifying venues to meet particular needs, such as disability access, is currently harder than it should be.

 Designing and building the spaces where we live, work and play to be accessible and inclusive can help improve community togetherness and wellbeing.
 As such, local planning authorities should ensure that community health and wellbeing is considered in local and neighbourhood plans and in planning decision making.
+This includes recognising the value of green spaces too.